mistydemeo/vox_explainer_history/article.md

 Is it safe to travel?
 Is this going to become a pandemic?
 How will the outbreak end?

-By Julia Belluz @juliaoftoronto julia.belluz@voxmedia.com  Updated Mar 3, 2020, 1:57pm EST
+By Julia Belluz @juliaoftoronto julia.belluz@voxmedia.com  Updated Mar 4, 2020, 10:05am EST

 The coronavirus outbreak, centered in China, keeps evolving at a dizzying speed.
-With the case toll rising steeply (reaching over 82,000 on February 27), face masks flying off store shelves, and businesses, cruise ships, and entire cities upended by the virus, it’s no wonder questions and fears are swirling about Covid-19, as the disease is known.
+With the case toll rising steeply (reaching over 94,000 on March 4), face masks flying off store shelves, and businesses, cruise ships, and entire cities upended by the virus, it’s no wonder questions and fears are swirling about Covid-19, as the disease is known.

-The likelihood that we’re in a pandemic, a new disease that spreads around the world — or that we’re hurtling toward one — also seems higher than just a few weeks ago.
-That means more countries are likely to see a spread of the virus within their borders very soon — and that includes the US, the Centers for Disease Control and Prevention (CDC) warned on February 25.
+The likelihood that we’re in a pandemic, a new disease that spreads around the world — or that we’re hurtling toward one — is much higher than just a few weeks ago.
+That means more countries are likely to see a spread of the virus within their borders very soon — and that includes the US.

-“The spread in other countries has raised our level of concern and our level of expectation we’re going to have community spread here,” said Nancy Messonnier, director of the CDC’s National Center for Immunization and Respiratory Diseases.
+“The spread in other countries has raised our level of concern and our level of expectation we’re going to have community spread here,” said Nancy Messonnier, director of the National Center for Immunization and Respiratory Diseases at the Centers for Disease Control and Prevention (CDC), on February 25.
 “It’s not a question of if this will happen, but when this will happen, and how many people in this country will have severe illnesses.”

 By February 26, California announced a new Covid-19 case involving a person who had not traveled to any of the affected countries nor been in contact with anyone who had.
+There are now 60 cases, including six deaths, in at least a dozen states, according to the CDC.
 Meanwhile, outbreaks have been surging outside of China, as far and wide as South Korea, Italy, and Iran.
 With the new virus continuing its tour around the world, here are answers to your most burning questions.

 ## 1) What is this new coronavirus, and where did it come from?

 Coronaviruses are a large family of viruses that typically attack the respiratory system.
 The name comes from the Latin word corona, for crown, and the ancient Greek korōnè, meaning garland or wreath, because of the spiky fringe encircling these viruses.
 Most coronaviruses infect animals, such as bats, cats, and birds.
 Only seven, including Covid-19, SARS, and MERS, are known to infect humans.

 SARS is thought to have evolved from infecting bats to civet cats to humans in China; MERS evolved from bats to camels to humans in the Middle East.
-No one knows precisely where Covid-19 came from, though the leading hypothesis is that bats were once again the original source: They spread the virus to pangolins, and pangolins to humans.
+No one knows precisely where Covid-19 came from, though a leading hypothesis is that bats were once again the original source: They spread the virus to pangolins, and pangolins to humans.

 ## 2) What are the symptoms?